George Stoica

 Atlanta, GA 30308

-I am a third-year Machine Learning PhD Student in the School of Interactive Computing at Georgia Institute of Technology advised by Professor Judy Hoffman.
+I am a fourth-year Machine Learning PhD Student from the School of Interactive Computing at Georgia Institute of Technology.
+I am co-advised by Professors Judy Hoffman and Ranjay Krishna.
+Currently, I'm a visiting PhD student in the RAIVN Lab at the University of Washington, and am also involved at Ai2.
 I am very fortunate to be supported by the National Science Foundation Graduate Research Fellowship.

 Previously, I was a Research Assistant in the Machine Learning Department at Carnegie Mellon University advised by Professor Barnabás Póczos.
 I hold a Bachelors degree in Statistics and Machine Learning from Carnegie Mellon University with School of Computer Science and University Honors.